nwebrde/CheckOkay/readme.md

 ```
 This command builds a docker image that is optimized for ARM64 (as this is the operating architecture of the hosting server).
 The image includes a nodejs next server that serves the API endpoint and the website.
+Also, the image includes an executable migrate.js that applies migration files to the host database.

 To run a built image, execute
 ```sh